Skip to main content

 Tips for Getting the Most Out of Goals

 • Start with data in the Profile.
-The Goals tab is only as useful as the data feeding into it.
+Goals is only as useful as the data feeding into it.
 Make sure the client's accounts, income, spending, and household members are entered before diving into goals.

 • Use the Extractor to populate data quickly.
 Upload the client's statements and documents, and the Extractor will populate accounts, income, and spending — which all flow into goal calculations.